Also known as: MLD, Arylsulfatase A deficiency or Leukodystrophy - metachromatic

 - Adult (and late-stage juvenile MLD) symptoms may occur between age 14 and adulthood (over age 16), but may begin as late as the 40s or 50s.

-- Abnormal high muscle tone, abnormal muscle movements
+- Abnormally high muscle tone, abnormal muscle movements

 - Behavior problems

 - Decreased mental function

 - Difficulty walking